BigDataIA-Fall2023-Team2/Assignment1/part1/Readme.md

             pass
 ```

 The above code is used for pypdf part.
-Here we are checking if link or pdf is valid or not.
+Here we are checking if link or pdf is valid.
 Then we are noting the start time of the process and reading the file contents (io.BytesIO(file_content)) and finding out the number of pages (len(reader.pages)).
 We are then extracting text for each page one after the other (page.extract_text()) and calculating the number of words (len(extracted_text.split())).
 Then we are noting the end time of the process and calculating how much time it is taking for end to end pdf extraction.

 ### Repository Structure